TM90/ErrorInjection/README.md

 of radiation induced single event effects (SEE) in the FPGA configuration.

 For this the radiation hardened design and a golden design are implemented into the FPGA.
-A sequencer core gives a defined sequence as test input.
+A sequencer core gives a defined sequence as a test input.
 An internal compare circuit writes the results back to the computer.

 In the first step the python tool generates a mask file for internal use.
 This mask file is used to only manipulated the radiation hardened design and not the test logic.
 Now the tool generates a manipulated bitfile for the FPGA.
 The